ismet55555/yojenkins/docs/source/contribute.md

 !!! caution "Note"
-    When adding or removing JSON settings, do not forget to add commas and quotes appropriately as other settings are formatted in the JSON.
+    When adding or removing JSON settings, do not forget to add commas and quotes appropriately as all the other settings are formatted in the JSON.

 - **User Settings**
-    - Settings applied glabally to the user
+    - Settings applied globally to the user
     - To edit: `Ctrl + Shift + P` type: `Preferences: Open Settings (JSON)`
 - **Workspace Settings**
     - Settings applied for a current workspace or project